'The Legend of the Poinsettia'

 Today, poinsettias are a traditional symbol of Christmas, thanks to young Maria and Pablo and their special gifts to the Baby Jesus. -- By Stephanie Herbek

-Our collection of inspirational Christmas stories ends in a fitting manner on the next page, with the telling of the birth of Jesus, "The First Christmas."
+Our next story tells of the birth of Jesus, "The First Christmas."